shaunsmith/functionslab/README.md

 4. Customizing the function execution environment
 5. Calling functions using oci-curl
 6. Functions clients including the OCI SDK
-7. CI/CD for functions with Developer Cloud Service

 Step one is getting your environment setup.